KDE/kaidan/CONTRIBUTING.md

 Reviews have to be done by at least one maintainer not involved as the MR's author or co-author.

+## Testing

+The environment variable `KAIDAN_PROFILE` can be set to run Kaidan with custom configuration and database files.
+It defines their filename suffixes after a separating `-` while their file extensions cannot be changed.
+In combination with the command-line option `--multiple`, multiple instances of Kaidan can be run simultaneously with different profiles.
+E.g., if you set `KAIDAN_PROFILE=test`, the configuration file will be `kaidan-test.conf` and the database file `messages-test.sqlite3`.

 ## Features

 If you add or update a functionality specified by an [XMPP Extension Protocol (XEP)](https://xmpp.org/extensions/), adjust the [Description of a Project (DOAP) file](/misc/kaidan.doap) accordingly.